A crescent of sand

-A 20-minute walk from the beach brings you to a tangled web of narrow streets that make up the village.
-Fritter away some time in its quaint restaurants and cafés, browse the gift shops, or explore the incredible 18th century Baroque church that towers over the bay.
+A 20-minute walk from the beach brings you to a tangled web of narrow streets that make up the resort.
+Enjoy lazy lunches in its quaint restaurants and cafés, browse the gift shops, or explore the incredible 18th century Baroque church that towers over the bay.

 A trip back in time

 Spend days away from the beach exploring Malta’s intriguing history – there are crusades-era fortresses and palatial buildings in the capital, Valletta, 40 minutes away by car.
 Or head to the mysterious, UNESCO-protected Ta' Ħaġrat temples.
 At the grand age of 5,600 years, they’re one of the oldest man-made structures in the world!